Vanzago

 Vanzago (Vansach /lmo/) is a comune (municipality) in the Province of Milan in the Italian region Lombardy, located about 15 km northwest of Milan.
 As of 31 December 2004, it had a population of 7,615 and an area of 6.2 km2.

 The municipality of Vanzago contains the frazioni (subdivisions, mainly villages and hamlets) Mantegazza, Valdarenne, and Tre Campane.

 Vanzago borders the following municipalities: Pogliano Milanese, Pregnana Milanese, Arluno, Sedriano.

 WWF

-The natural area is also known for the WWF (World Wide Fund for Nature) nature reserve, an organisation for the protection of the environment and endangered species.
+The natural area is also known for the World Wide Fund for Nature reserve, an organisation for the protection of the environment and endangered species.
 It was established in 1978 under the name of Bosco di Vanzago.